-Payments from any of the Macfarlane Trusts, the Caxton Foundation, The Fund, the Eileen trust, the MFET Limited, the Independent Living Fund Scotland, the Skipton Fund or the London Bombing Relief Fund
+Payments from any of the Macfarlane Trusts, the Caxton Foundation, The Fund, the Eileen trust, the MFET Limited, the Independent Living Fund Scotland, the Skipton Fund London Bombing Relief Fund or The Thalidomide Trust

-Payments from the Macfarlane Trust, the Macfarlane (Special Payments)

-Trust, the Macfarlane (Special Payments) (No 2) Trust, the Caxton

-Foundation, the Eileen Trust, the MFET Limited, the Independent Living

-Fund Scotland, the Skipton Fund and the London Bombing Relief Fund do not have to be declared if they are kept in a separate bank or building society account from the resident's other resources.
+Payments from the Macfarlane Trust, the Macfarlane (Special Payments) Trust, the Macfarlane (Special Payments) (No 2) Trust, the Caxton Foundation, the Eileen Trust, the MFET Limited, the Independent Living Fund Scotland, the Skipton Fund, London Bombing Relief Fund or The Thalidomide Trust do not have to be declared if they are kept in a separate bank or building society account from the resident's other resources.
 All payments are fully disregarded.
 It should be borne in mind that payments from the Independent Living Fund Scotland should cease when someone enters residential accommodation on a permanent basis.